andrewKOwong/mixedconclusions/content/blog/temp_boardgames_part_two/index.md

 Restricting the data set below.
 Then cut off data by rated games etc.

-## Rated vs Unrated Games
+## The Bayesian Average Rating: Rated vs Unrated Games
+### The Geek Rating: Rated vs Unrated Games

 Games on BGG may be rated by users out of 10.
 Games that receive 30+ user ratings are assigned a ["geek rating"](https://boardgamegeek.com/wiki/page/BoardGameGeek_FAQ#toc13).
 This geek rating is used to rank board games against each other, and is necessary to prevent games with a few high rankings from appearing higher than games with a large number of rankings.
-For example, one may not want a game with five ratings of 10 to be considered a 'better' board game than a game with a ratings mean at 4.8 but 100K ratings.
+For example, one may not want a game with five ratings of 10 to be considered a "better" board game than a game with a ratings mean of 4.8 but with 100K ratings.
 Games that don't meet the 30+ user rating threshold receive a geek rating of 0, and I'll refer to these games as "unrated" games.

 The exact calculation method for the geek rating is not published by BGG, but it is apparently mostly a [Bayesian average](https://en.wikipedia.org/wiki/Bayesian_average).
 Indeed, in the original XML data this field is called `bayesaverage`,